 - (a) Authorized Facilities.
 A Capital Investment for a Facility may be eligible for incentives by Agreement if it creates or retains jobs for a Primary Employer.
 Incentives may be granted for land or Capital Investment related to either New Facilities or improvements to existing Facilities for the purpose of Modernization, Expansion, or for Capital Investment necessary for the retention of an existing primary employer.
 The following types of property shall be ineligible for business incentives: inventories; supplies; tools; furnishings and other forms of movable personal property (not including capital production equipment); vehicles; vessels; aircraft; deferred maintenance investments; improvements to real property which have an economic life of less than 15 years; and, with the exception of the City of Corpus Christi, property owned or used by the State of Texas or its political subdivisions or by any organization owned, operated or directed by a political subdivision of the State of Texas. - (b) Annual Certification.
 The Business Incentive Agreement shall require annual certification of capital investment as required by the Agreement. - (c) Completion of Facility Construction.
 The completion of Facility construction or installation of Capital Investment shall be deemed to occur upon the earliest of the following events (as determined by the Board): - when a permanent certificate of occupancy is issued for the project; - when commercial production of a product or provision of a service is achieved at the Facility; - when the architect or engineer supervising construction issues a certificate of substantial completion, or some similar instrument; or, - two (2) years after the date of the Agreement. - (d) Average Wage Requirement.
-In determining an incentive based on net jobs, the following matrix shall be considered as a guiding principal for incentive reviews.
+In determining an incentive based on net new jobs, the following matrix shall be considered as a guiding principal for incentive reviews.

-Gross Payroll Incentive per Job for employees, leased employees, contractors, and consultants.
+New Gross Payroll Incentive per New Job for employees, leased employees, contractors, and consultants.
 Benefits shall not be included in the gross payroll calculations.

-\$30,000 to \$40,000 per job \$751 to \$5,000 per job \$40,001 to \$50,000 per job \$5,001 to \$10,000 per job >\$50,000 per job \$10,001+ per job
+<\$30,000 per new j ob A maximum of \$750 per net new-job \$30,000 to \$40,000 per new job \$751 to \$5,000 per new job \$40,001 to \$50,000 per new jjob \$5,001 to \$10,000 per new job >\$50,000 per new j ob \$10,001+ per new job